Effects of extended-release metoprolol succinate in patients undergoing non-cardiac surgery (POISE trial): a randomised controlled trial

 Source: View publication →

-In patients undergoing non-cardiac surgery, perioperative administration of extended-release metoprolol significantly reduced the risk of non-fatal myocardial infarction but resulted in a statistically significant increase in total mortality and stroke.
+In patients undergoing non-cardiac surgery, initiating extended-release metoprolol perioperatively reduced the risk of myocardial infarction but significantly increased the risks of debilitating stroke and overall mortality.

 Key Findings